The Tigger Movie: Production

+Jun Falkenstein directed the film, in her own feature length debut, following her work on A Winnie the Pooh Thanksgiving.
+The film began production in April 1998.
+Many scenes, totaling up to 60% of the film, were completed by Walt Disney Animation Japan.
+Drawing inspiration from the end of Winnie the Pooh and Tigger Too when Tigger agrees to not bounce anymore, the film crafted a fuller character arc that "[showed] a range of emotions" for Tigger.

+Voice cast

 Paul Winchell, the original voice of Tigger, was originally cast to voice Tigger for the film, which was then titled Winnie the Pooh and the Family Tree.
 During Spring 1998, Winchell participated in a single recording session for the film.
 However, he was dropped from the project after the studio found his voice too raspy.
 The role was given to Jim Cummings, who was already voicing Winnie the Pooh for the film, and had voiced Tigger on various Disney television shows and for Disney consumer products.
-When the Disney Imagineers heard about Winchell's dismissal, they hired him to perform the voice of Tigger for The Many Adventures of Winnie the Pooh attraction at Magic Kingdom, which opened a year before The Tigger Movies release; it was Winchell's final performance before his retirement from acting in 1999 and his death in 2005.
+When the Disney Imagineers heard about Winchell's dismissal, they hired him to perform the voice of Tigger for The Many Adventures of Winnie the Pooh attraction at the Magic Kingdom, which opened a year before The Tigger Movies release; it was Winchell's final performance before his retirement from acting in 1999 and his death in 2005.